Geopolitics and the push for domestic semiconductor manufacturing

 The ongoing global semiconductor shortage is causing major problems for many industries worldwide.
 The shortage has been going on for a while, triggered first by the pandemic slowing production and exacerbated by a variety of factors ranging from changing market dynamics to geopolitical tensions.

-*A subscription to News & Analysis includes four IHS Markit-selected sector-specific analytical pieces per month.
-Access to all analytic pieces across all domains comes with a subscription to All Services.
+*A subscription to News & Analysis includes four S&P Global-selected sector-specific analytical pieces per month.
+Access to all analytic pieces across all domains comes with a subscription to All Domains.
 Please click here to subscribe.

 To get access to the AutoTechInsight full suite of services, please contact a sales representative by clicking here.